Here are some of the best events in central Croatia that take place in towns such as Samobor, Karlovac, Zapresic and Sveta Nedjelja.

 Events in Central Croatia in September

-Jaskovo, near Karlovac, will be hosting its annual Strudlafest (Strudel Fest) celebrating this delicious treat in early September.
-As well as being able to sample many different, delicious types of strudel, there will be outdoor activities (bike and boat trips), gastro shows, music and more.
+Jaskovo, near Karlovac, will be hosting its annual Strudlafest (Strudel Fest), celebrating this highly delicious treat in early September.
+As well as being able to sample many different, tasty types of strudel, there will be outdoor activities (bike and boat trips), gastro shows, music and more.

 Sveta Nedjelja hosts a Spicy Fish Stew Cookoff in early September each year.
 Around 40 teams compete to produce the best stew; there’s also a stew made in the largest pot in Croatia!